rodolfoacostacastro/USBmicroscope_openCV/README.md

 You can also draw center points in the middle of the contour and read the coordenates.
 If you stop updating the backgroud, the movement will be draw permanently.

-Next step for this program is to send the cordenates of the counturs per OSC and make a pin-pon game for humans and non-human players.
+Next step for this program is to send the coordenates of the counturs per OSC and make a pin-pon game for humans and non-human players.

 Thanks to Monica Rikic, Leonie Branberger and Andrew Quitmeyer for helping me with the software.